-The Central Coast values our environment The Central Coast will align its workforce The Central Coast values an economy that and natural resources for their elemental capacity towards our existing and contribution to health, well-being, and economic activity.
-Developing an economy that works in tandem with both partnerships, we will be known for our environmental and social sustainability is a core principle of this Strategy.
+The Central Coast values our environment and natural resources for their elemental contribution to health, well-being, and economic activity.
+Developing an economy that works in tandem with both environmental and social sustainability is a core principle of this Strategy.
 We aim to deliver prosperity for current and future generations, while achieving quadruple bottom line and addressing environmental challenges which threaten our society and economy.